 The species composition in trawl hauls in these directed fisheries is also reported to vary on a seasonal scale.
-Reporting from sales slips and logbooks show that there are higher concentrations of sprat in the directed herring trawl fishery in the 1st and the 4th year quarters, in particular in the northern Baltic Sea; 1st and 4th quarter are also the main fishing seasons.
+Reporting from sales slips and logbooks show that there are higher concentrations of sprat in the directed herring trawl fishery in the 1st and the 4th year quarters, in particular in the northern Baltic Sea; the 1st and 4th quarters are also the main fishing seasons.

-The coastal fisheries with smaller vessels targeting herring with gillnets and trap-nets have a low degree of actual mixing in the catches and are predominantly clean herring fisheries with less than 5% mixing of sprat in the catches.
+The coastal fisheries with smaller vessels targeting herring with gillnets and trapnets have a low degree of actual mixing in the catches and are predominantly clean herring fisheries with less than 5% mixing of sprat in the catches.
 If sprat is caught as bycatch, mixing is less than 5%.

-In addition to the directed single species pelagic fishery there is a small meshed fishery for industrial purposes which has quite a high degree of mixing of herring and sprat.
+In addition to the directed single-species pelagic fishery there is a small-meshed fishery for industrial purposes which has quite a high degree of mixing of herring and sprat.

 Cod and flounder account for the highest landings of demersal species in the Baltic.
-The majority of the landings are made with demersal trawls but there are also significant landings with gill nets.
-The otter trawlers and gill netters also land other demersal species; dab, plaice, and whiting.
+The majority of the landings are made with demersal trawls, but there are also significant landings with gillnets.
+The otter trawlers and gillnetters also land other demersal species: dab, plaice, and whiting.

-There is no mixed fisheries advice developed yet for the Baltic Sea.
+No mixed-fisheries advice has been developed yet for the Baltic Sea.